-Geographic diversification by balancing U.S. and non-U.S. stocks into an equity portfolio has been accepted practice among institutional investors over many years.
+Geographic diversification by balancing US and non-US stocks into an equity portfolio has been accepted practice among institutional investors over many years.
 The belief is that by doing so, risk can be significantly reduced.
-Unfortunately, the benefits to global diversification greatly diminished around 2000 and have generally remained low (high correlation) except for a few short-term spikes.
+Unfortunately, the benefits from global diversification greatly diminished around 2000 and have generally remained low (high correlation) except for a few short-term spikes.
 Exhibit 14 captures these diversification shifts visually by showing cross correlations between the S&P 500, the MSCI EAFE, and the MSCI Emerging Markets indices over the last 35 years starting January 1988, when the MSCI Emerging Markets Index was first published.
-Current correlations across the three regional indices are again high.
+Current correlations across the three regional indices recently dropped, which generally happens when US stocks are performing well.
+Unfortunately, those correlations increase during periods when US stocks drop.

-Exhibit 14: Rolling 12-Month Correlations between U.S., MSCI EAFE, and Emerging Market Equity Indices, 1989 to 2023
+Exhibit 14: Rolling 12-Month Correlations between US, MSCI EAFE, and Emerging Market Equity Indices, 1989 to 2024

-Recent return correlations among the global equity markets averaged 0.73 during the last 10 years, meaning that global diversification benefits dwindled compared to the 1980s and 1990s when correlations averaged less than 0.50.
+Recent return correlations among the global equity markets averaged 0.72 during the last 10 years, meaning that global diversification benefits dwindled compared to the 1980s and 1990s when correlations averaged less than 0.50.
 From a portfolio perspective, equity risk declines by roughly 20% (i.e., from an 18% standard deviation to a 14.7% standard deviation) from global diversification at a 0.50 correlation.
-At a 0.90 correlation, global diversification reduces equity risk by only 4% (i.e., from an 18% standard deviation to a 17.4% standard deviation).
-At a 0.73 correlation level of the past 10 years, equity risk declines by 7%, from 18.0% to 16.8%, from global diversification.
-Support for global equity diversification is eroding considering these high correlations and poor performance, but for some investors the significantly lower price-earnings outside the U.S. might support a tactical overweight to non-U.S. stocks.
+At a 0.90 correlation, global diversification reduces equity risk by only 4% (i.e., from an 18% standard deviation to a 17.4% standard deviation level of the past 10 years, equity risk declines by 7%, from 18.0% to 16.7%, from global diversification.
+Support for global equity diversification has been eroding considering these high correlations and poor performance, but some investors view the significantly lower price-earnings ratios outside the US as support for a tactical overweight to non-US stocks.

-Non-U.S. Equity (Emerging Markets)
+Non-US Equity (Emerging Markets)

-Cliffwater is forecasting a 6.95% return for the emerging stock markets, equal to our return forecast for the U.S. and other developed equity markets.
-Exhibit 15 shows the performance of the U.S., non-U.S. developed, and the emerging stock markets, measured by S&P 500, the MSCI EAFE, and the MSCI Emerging Markets indices, respectively, for the period 1988 through 2023.
+Cliffwater is forecasting a 7.10% return for the emerging stock markets, equal to our return forecast for non-US developed equity markets.
+Exhibit 15 shows the performance of the US, non-US developed, and the emerging stock markets, measured by S&P 500, the MSCI EAFE, and the MSCI Emerging Markets indices, respectively, for the period 1988 through 2024.
 The starting date is when MSCI first calculated equity index returns for the emerging markets.
-Over this 35-year period, the emerging equity markets earned an annualized return 1.64% below the S&P 500 Index.
+Over this 36-year period, the emerging equity markets earned an annualized return 2.05% below the S&P 500 Index.

-Exhibit 15: Emerging Market, MSCI EAFE, and S&P 500 Returns, 1988 to 2023
+Exhibit 15: Emerging Market, MSCI EAFE, and S&P 500 Returns, 1988 to 2024

-Exhibit 16 contains return, risk, and correlation statistics for the three indices over the entire 35-year period.
+Exhibit 16 contains return, risk, and correlation statistics for the three indices over the entire 36-year period.